ComparativeGenomicsToolkit/taffy/README.md

 Things that are ongoing:

-* Add support for tag parsing to non-header lines - this is in the spec but the parser doesn't yet support it
 * Make taf_add_gap_bases use indexed fastas to avoid loading everything into memory
 * Create an index format for random access to TAF files
 * Add a binary/compressed version